UdelaRInterior/Ansible-Tryton/README.md

 Ansible - Tryton
 =========

-Role that install dependencies for tryton and clone from a repository if neccesary.
+Role to install tryton and dependencies inside a python environment and clone a tryton module repository if necessary.

 This role also allows you to install the `sao` client.